Dewieinns/Well_Depth/V2.0/README.md

 - Don't make anything use internal LED (D4)
 - Ground for Aux1 ended up too close to power pins for Depth0 & 1 LEDs and shorted them to ground
 - Jumper resistors for Depth0 & 1 LEDs as they're not really necessary in this application
+- Capacitor for 12v Input (After divider) ?
+(Possibly not necessary)

 #### Helpful Links
 ###### Measuring the battery voltage